 - 1.13 Firewalls and antivirus disabled

-- 1.14 Sending Fake Emails/message to your contacts
+- 1.14 Sending Fake Emails/messages to your contacts

 Virus Malware Infected warnings

-Here We have listed Top 10 Warning Signs that Your Windows 10 is Virus Malware Infected.
-Check Bellow listed points to know your windows is totally virus free or not.
-If you found Any virus infection We strongly recommend to Install the Latest updated Antivirus / Malware protection And perform a full system scan.
-Also to avoid your windows from virus infection make sure your windows is updated, don’t install cracked/patched software applications. avoid visiting redirected/ popuped websites.
+Here We have listed the Top 10 Warning Signs that Your Windows 10 is Virus Malware Infected.
+Check Bellow listed points to know your windows are totally virus-free or not.
+If you found Any virus infection We strongly recommend installing the Latest updated Antivirus / Malware protection And perform a full system scan.
+Also to avoid your windows from virus infection make sure your windows are updated, don’t install cracked/patched software applications. avoid visiting redirected/ popuped websites.
 Now let’s move to Warn Signs that Your Windows 10 is Virus Malware Infected.

 Windows goes Slowdown

 It can exist in the form of an extension to the browser or to a code entered in the item “Destination” tab “Properties” program.
 In addition, clear your browser cache and uninstall extensions to see if the problem is solved, it is the same case of popups.
-Still getting redirected then you have to check your system for unnecessary application ( malicious application ) may installed on your computer. open control panel, find out the malicious program and remove it.
-Also some malicious applications install on hidden for this perform a full system scan with latest updated antivirus – malware application.
+Still getting redirected then you have to check your system for unnecessary application ( malicious application ) may install on your computer. open the control panel, find out the malicious program, and remove it.
+Also, some malicious applications install on hidden for this perform a full system scan with the latest updated antivirus – malware application.